netScaP/opticatelecom/README.md

 #Auth Token

-All endpoints includes a auth token.
+All endpoints includes an auth token.
 How to take a token?
 1) create an account (POST /users)
 2) Go to /authentication (support only POST)